-This will be SSP’s second year ever serving in the state of Washington.
+This will be SSP’s third year serving in the state of Washington.
 We have been invited to work with the Spokane Indian Reservation in Wellpinit, just outside of the city of Spokane.
 Home to about 2,700 tribal members, this area offers summertime temperatures in the low to mid 80’s.
 We expect a mix of carpentry, painting and minor home repair work.

 Spokane 2016 by Rose Ballantine, Adult Volunteer

 Learn More About SSP and the Spokane Tribe of Indians